pbinkley/rcb-manual/sections/08-a-study-of-paper-permanence.md

     Technical Association of the Pulp and Paper Industry.

-&nbsp;{%- include columnbreak.html canvas=219 col=1 -%}The outstanding qualities required
+ {% include columnbreak.html canvas=219 col=1 %} The outstanding qualities required
 of a book paper are four: printing surface, opacity, strength, and permanence and durability.
 Other qualities of a greater or lesser importance are color, feel, formation, aesthetic value, etc., depending on the purpose for which the paper is